IT ISN’T ALL ABOUT THE PRICE

 - Close date – Time is money!
 If the seller prefers to close as soon as possible, the winning offer may (on paper) be less than the highest priced offer.
 But in actuality closing earlier could save the seller hundreds if not thousands of dollars in taxes, insurance and mortgage payment.

 - Earnest Money – Put some skin in the game.
 Earnest Money conveys to the sellers that you are making a Good Faith Offer.
 That is, you aren’t simply going to walk a day before closing because you got cold feet.
-Putting as much as 3% earnest money (3% of the purchase price that is) in a competitive environment, is sometimes warranted to get your offer accepted.
+Putting as much as 3% earnest money (of the purchase price) in a competitive environment, is sometimes warranted to get your offer accepted.

 - Home Inspection – Have one.
 Yes.
 You heard me.
 Have one.
 If you don’t have extensive house knowledge, it’s not advised to purchase a home without hiring a professional to get into your crawl space, attic, scope your sewer line or septic and dig into every nook and cranny before going all in.

 You can, however, perform a pre-inspection ie. do a home inspection before your offer is accepted.
 If you do this and are satisfied with the condition of the home, you can check the box that your inspection is already conducted.
-This allows you to compete against home buyers who are choosing to waive their home inspection.
+This allows you to make a competitive offer and against home buyers who are choosing to waive their home inspection.
 For more information about home inspection and what to expect, read our short blog.

-Another strategy to compete against buyers who are choosing to waive their home inspection is, Include a clause in your contract that states your Inspection is for “Informational purposes only.”
+Another strategy to compete against buyers who are choosing to waive their home inspection is to include a clause in your contract that states your inspection is for “Informational purposes only.”
 It’s not advised you include this in the purchase and sale without the review of an attorney.
 This modification helps you compete against other home buyers who are choosing to waive their inspection.

 - Professionalism & Reputation – Work with a local expert.
 It pays to hire a professional Realtor who knows the market and has the resources to offer you when you need them.